 - Opalume: Single color non-transparent glass.

-How is sheet glass different than stained glass?
+How is art glass different than stained glass?

-But sheet glass is different.
-A blue pane of sheet glass is literally blue—through and through.
-It produces a light and an effect that is richer and more striking than stained glass and its color does not wear down with age, but remains as brilliant as the day it was made.
+But art glass is different.
+A blue pane of art glass is literally blue—through and through.
+It produces, in light, an effect that is richer and more striking than stained glass and its color does not wear down with age, but remains as brilliant as the day it was made.

-More importantly, sheet glass can be exposed to incredibly high temperatures, reshaped, and reformed while retaining its color.
+More importantly, art glass can be exposed to incredibly high temperatures, reshaped, and reformed while retaining its color.

 Stained glass is painted.
 Sheet glass is created.

-At KOG we proudly stand by the fact that our sheet glass is of a quality that is as good as, and usually better than, any glass manufacturer in the world.
+At KOG we proudly stand by the fact that our art glass is of a quality that is as good as, and usually better than, any glass manufacturer in the world.
 We produce the best quality colored glass sheets in the United States, and we are the only art glass factory in the nation that has continuously manufactures art glass sheets by hand for more than 125 years.

 What makes our sheet glass different?